This article was updated in June 2022.

 Tip 2: MOFU not just TOFU

-Every day we’re seeing the benefits of linking Sales and Marketing teams into Smarketing teams, and one of the biggest tools these teams have is the funnel system.
+Every day we’re seeing the benefits of linking Sales and Marketing teams into Smarketing teams, and one of the biggest tools these teams have in sales prospecting is the sales funnel.
 However, when Marketing Qualified Leads (MQLs) are moved from the top of the funnel to the middle, they’re often forgotten about if they aren’t ready to become Sales Qualified Leads (SQLs).
 But just as a SQL must be continuously nurtured until it becomes a Sales Accepted Lead, MQLs in the middle of the funnel must also be nurtured until they are ready to become SQLs.

 When your prospects are in the middle of the funnel they want to be making evaluations.
 They aren’t yet motivated to choose a course of action to fix their problem and they need to see how your solutions are better than your competitors’.
 This consistent nurturing can be handled in several ways.